epistemex/8bit/README.md

-﻿8-bit
+8-bit
 =====

 **This project is frozen and won't be develop further, considering its experimental nature and level of interest.
 It's kept here for reference.
-Feel free fork if you want to continue the project.**
+Feel free to fork it if you want to continue the project.**

 **Also see license information at the bottom of this page.**

+---

 8-bit inspired HTML5 Canvas that allow you to draw palette based, non-aliased graphics.